Performance Evaluation

 · Crash rates per vehicle-mile.

-Because they only consider motor vehicle travel conditions, evaluating a transportation system based on these factors tends to favor automobile-oriented improvements over other objectives and solutions.
+Because they focus on motor vehicle travel these methods favor automobile-oriented improvements over other objectives and solutions (DeRobertis, et al. 2014).
 For example, they justify road and parking facility capacity expansion that tends to create Automobile Dependent transport and land use systems, increasing per capita vehicle travel and reducing the viability of walking, cycling and public transit.
 This increases per capita vehicle ownership and use, increasing resource consumption, pollution emissions and land consumption, and exacerbating the transport problems facing non-drivers.

 By evaluating impacts per vehicle-mile rather than per capita, they do not consider increased vehicle mileage to be a risk factor and they ignore vehicle traffic reductions as possible solution to transport problems.
 For example, from this perspective an increase in per capita vehicle crashes is not a problem provided that there is a comparable increase in vehicle mileage.
 Increased vehicle travel can even be considered a traffic safety strategy if it occurs under relatively safe conditions, because more safe miles reduce per-mile crash and casualty rates.

-More comprehensive performance indices are important for multi-modal, Transportation Demand Management, and Sustainable Transportation planning.
+More comprehensive performance indices are important for multi-modal, Transportation Demand Management, Complete Streets design, and Sustainable Transportation planning.
 These can be selected and modified as needed to reflect the values, needs and conditions of a particular planning situation.
 Below are examples.

-· Accessibility (ability to reach desired goods, services and activities), including the travel time and costs required by various users to reach activities and destinations such as work, education, public services and recreation.
+· Accessibility (ability to reach desired goods, services and activities), including the travel time and costs required by various users to reach activities and destinations such as work, education, public services and recreation (CTS 2010)

 · Land Use Density and Mix - Number of job opportunities and commercial services within 30-minute travel distance of residents.